orti10/Game/README.md

 ## General
 The game is about the classic Pacman game who eat fruits and gets score.

-The game board is a picture of a map with pixels who from Google Earth GPS coordinates.
+The game board background is of Ariel University from google earth.

-The goal of this game is finishing the fruits as fast as possible.
+The goal of this game is to finish all the fruits as fast as possible.

 The player can eat pacmans and fruits as well.

-The player blocks by black boxes.
+The player is blocked by black boxes.

-The player needs to run away from the scary ghoset.
+The player needs to run away from the scary ghosts.

-The player can load a .csv file.
+The player can load a .csv files.

 ## Example
 For csv file number #8 id:306711633 we got the score 35.0.